Why Do Menopausal Women Get Vaginal Dryness?

 Why Do Women Experience Vaginal Dryness?

-The most common reason for women experiencing vaginal dryness is a decrease in their estrogen levels, which usually happens during menopause.
-Estrogen is needed to keep your vagina’s tissues well lubricated and healthy.
-You may also have experienced this issue earlier on in life, such as during childbirth or when breastfeeding.
-Medications and various medical treatments also result in vaginal dryness, so it’s nothing to be ashamed of discussing and receiving help for.
+The most common cause is a decrease in estrogen levels, which usually happens during menopause.
+Estrogen is essential for keeping vaginal tissues lubricated and healthy.
+This issue can also occur earlier in life—during childbirth or breastfeeding.
+Medications and certain medical treatments may also cause vaginal dryness, so it’s nothing to be ashamed of when seeking help.

 Treating Vaginal Dryness